 Yes.
 Just like any other background check, a social media report requires consent!
 Per FCRA rules, a social media screening firm must obtain consent from the candidate.
-If you’re unsure whether you’ve been asked to give consent for a social media screening, be sure to read your consent form thoroughly and ask your hiring manager if you have further questions.
+If you’re unsure whether you’ve been asked to give consent for a digital screening, be sure to read your consent form thoroughly and ask your hiring manager if you have further questions.
 They may be able to give you a sample report and walk you through their screening policy.

 As with any other consumer report, you are entitled to a copy of the report that your prospective employer receives.

 Why does my potential employer use digital screening?

 In-house screenings may not be fully compliant.
 While hiring managers may have the best intentions, performing an informal social media screening “in-house” is no longer considered a best practice.
 A company could be putting itself at risk by casually “googling” its employees by looking up their social media handles.
 Third-party digital screening is in most cases more efficient, thorough, and accurate than in-house screening.
 Plus, they protect both you and your potential employer from implicit bias.